Because WordPress on page Search Engine Optimization should become second nature

 What's next on our on page search engine optimization checklist?
 Analysis of traffic, because you'll want to know exactly where your traffic is coming from.

 18. Use a traffic analytics tool

 If you're going to do anything with your website, you need to monitor your traffic on a regular basis.
 How else are you going to know if your efforts are bringing any results or not?

 Now, there are two popular solutions that I like:

 - Google Analytics - the most popular traffic tracking tool out there.
 It also integrates neatly with GSC and you can use it to determine your organic traffic growth overall, any spikes or dips, and the overall website traffic.
 You can also integrate eCommerce tracking in such a way as to be able how much money your organic traffic is bringing in (as compared to other sources of traffic)

 - Clicky - I like this one even better, actually.
 The interface looks clearer to me and it's not as intimidating.

-Therefore, if your site is still not mobile-friendly, you're leaving a lot of opportunities on the table and alienating the bigger part of your audience.
+Therefore, if your site is still not mobile-friendly, you're leaving a lot of opportunities on the table and alienating the bigger part of your audience these days.

 So what to do?

 First, check how mobile-friendly your site actually is via Google's dedicated tool.